 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

 This committee is charged with identifying and applying for potential grants and other forms of funding.

-The Committee looks forward to continuing to support those pursing funding for anti-human trafficking efforts by focusing next on developing published resources to aid in grant applications including a fact sheet providing information about human trafficking in Michigan.
-The Committee is looking forward to working with the Data and Research Committee to utilize the standardized data collected from their ongoing data project.
+The committee looks forward to continuing to support those pursuing funding for anti-human trafficking efforts by focusing next on developing published resources to aid in grant applications including a fact sheet providing information about human trafficking in Michigan.
+The committee is looking forward to working with the Data and Research committee to utilize the standardized data collected from their ongoing data project.

 The committee remains committed to identifying and securing dedicated, even institutional, sources for funding the Commission’s work as well as other anti-trafficking efforts.